LIBERTY

 and the right most valued by civilized men.”
 (Olmstead v US, 277 US 438,

 478 dis op.) and is the essence of due process.
-The Magna Carta’s declaration
+The Magna Carta’s

-that “No free man shall be taken or imprisoned or disseized or exiled or in any
+declaration that “No free man shall be taken or imprisoned or disseized or

-way destroyed, nor will we go upon him nor send upon him, except by the…law of
+exiled or in any way destroyed, nor will we go upon him nor send upon him,

-the land.” (the historic origin of due process) arguably predates the origin of
+except by the…law of the land.” (the historic origin of due process)

 While all legal theory and case history given herein focus on the